migues3/Django-Todo-Website/README.md

 ![Adding a task and reminding contacts](gifs/inviting_contact.gif)

-When users have completed a task, they can label that task as completed by clicking on the task and the text would not appear in red with a line across it.
+When users have completed a task, they can label that task as completed by clicking on the task and the text would now appear in red with a line across it.
 Users are also able to delete only completed tasks and delete all tasks where a modal is shown to confirm that the user wants to delete all tasks.

 ![Deleting tasks](gifs/deleting_tasks.gif)